Courses

 M4 = M3 + Total POSB Deposits excluding the deposit on National Savings Certificates.

-What do You Mean by a Bank and Banking System?
+What do you Mean by a Bank and Banking System?

-As per Class 12 Economics Chapter Money And Banking Notes, the financial institution in which deposits are accepted from the public and loan facilities for investment are provided is termed as Commercial Bank.
+As per Class 12 Economics Chapter Money And Banking Notes, the financial institution in which deposits are accepted from the public and loan facilities for investment are provided is termed a Commercial Bank.
 The main aim of the services provided by commercial banks is to earn profits.

 What are the Functions of Commercial Banks?